Should You Set Your Sights on the Top Medical Schools?

 The median indebtedness for 2017 medical school graduates who incurred debt was $192,000.
-Using the US News figures, we calculated the average indebtedness for graduates who incurred debt of our 25 top medical schools to be $133,000 and the median indebtedness of graduates of the top 25 primary schools to be $127,000.
-Debt hovered right around $100,000 for graduates at such prestigious schools as Harvard and WUSTL.
-It was just below $70,000 at Mayo.
+Using the US News figures, we calculated the average indebtedness for graduates who incurred debt of our 25 top medical schools to be $148,000 and the median indebtedness of graduates of the top 25 primary schools to be $145,000.
+Debt hovered right around $100,000 for graduates at such prestigious schools as Harvard, Johns Hopkins, Stanford and WUSTL.

 You will want to carefully research the top medical schools to find the ones that best suit your needs, interests and career goals.
 For example, Washington University has a long history of “medical firsts” including inroads in diagnosis and treatment of Alzheimer’s disease.
 University of Michigan offers first semester access to patients and a Clinical Simulation Center that provides hands-on experience in birthing, endoscopy, vascular intervention and more.
 Stanford is a research-intensive medical school that integrates basic science and clinical experience with in-depth and independent study.